litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.4.0/container-kill.md

 ## Details

 - Pumba chaoslib details
-    - Kills one container in the specified application pod by sending SIGKILL termination signal to its docker socket (hence docker runtime is required)
+    - It can kill the multiple containers (can be tuned by KILL_COUNT env) in the specified application pod by sending SIGKILL termination signal to its docker socket (hence docker runtime is required)
     - Containers are killed using the `kill` command provided by [pumba](https://github.com/alexei-led/pumba)
-    - Pumba is run as a daemonset on all nodes in dry-run mode to begin with the `kill` command is issued during experiment execution via `kubectl exec`
+    - Pumba is run as a pod on the application node.
+It have ability to kill the application containers multiple times.
+Which can be varied by `TOTAL_CHAOS_DURATION` and `CHAOS_INTERVAL`.
 - Containerd chaoslib details
-    - Kills one container in the specified application pod by `crictl-chaos` Lib.
+    - It can kill the multiple containers in the specified application pod by `crictl-chaos` Lib.
     - Containers are killed using the `crictl stop` command.
-    - containerd-chaos is run as a daemonset on all nodes in dry-run mode to begin with the `stop` command is issued during experiment execution via `kubectl exec`
+    - containerd-chaos is run as a pod on the application node.
+It have ability to kill the application containers multiple times.
+Which can be varied by `TOTAL_CHAOS_DURATION` and `CHAOS_INTERVAL`.
 - Tests deployment sanity (replica availability & uninterrupted service) and recovery workflow of the application
 - Good for testing recovery of pods having side-car containers